bedapisl/blockworld_commands/README.md

 *prepare_data.py* takes the loaded data, transforms them to be usable by the models (e.g. tokenization, spellchecking) and saves the results to the database.
 This script needs a lot of time (approximately 1 hour).

+### Troubleshooting
+If you are unable to load models, make sure the correct version of Tensorflow  (1.0.1) is installed.

 ## Author

 Bedrich Pisl - bedapisl@gmail.com